malkhaleel88/AboutMe/README.md

 Visitor will see the score for right answers with welcoming message, then get access my information page.**

 ## Mohammad Amer AL-Khaleel
+note : functions added to each question in this code by asia mohammad.